Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 DLP is a strategy to prevent sensitive data to leak outside the corporate network.
 It includes content inspection and contextual analysis of emails, DMs, data at rest on the cloud...

+Multiple strategies can be used to prevent sensitive data to be exposed :
+- **tokenization** : replace data by a random token, and the token/data mapping is stored in a vault
+- **minimization** : only keep the strict minimum info required for the system to work
+- **anonymization** : remove from the data all info that could identify people
+- **data masking** : replace sensitive data by `***` or `XXX`

 ### Defense in Depth